hasherwi/CS469-Group-Project/README.md

 ![MP3DownloadAndPlay.png](diagrams/MP3DownloadAndPlay.png)

 ## File & Folder Descriptions
-- .github/workflows/ - Test and Artifact Creation scripts for GitHub Actions.\
+- .github/workflows/ - Test and Artifact Creation scripts for GitHub Actions.
-- diagrams/ - UML Diagrams for Proposal.\
+- diagrams/ - UML Diagrams for Proposal.
 - downloaded-mp3s/ - Dev resource.
-Do not use.\
+Do not use.
 - sample-mp3s/ - The MP3s files we're hosting.
-All royalty free of course.\
+All royalty free of course.
 - server-helm-chart/ - Provides the files needed to deploy the server application on Kubernetes as as a Helm chart.
 See: https://helm.sh/docs/
-- .gitignore - Ignore this. ;)\
+- .gitignore - Ignore this. ;)
-- CommunicationConstants.h - Defines constants to be used in communication between Server and Client.\
+- CommunicationConstants.h - Defines constants to be used in communication between Server and Client.
-- Dockerfile - Used to containerize the server code.\
+- Dockerfile - Used to containerize the server code.
-- Makefile - Used to compile C code above.\
+- Makefile - Used to compile C code above.
-- README.md - This text.\
+- README.md - This text.
-- client.c - Client code in C language.\
+- client.c - Client code in C language.
 - k8s-manifest-no-helm.yaml - Used to describe how to run the server container with Kubernetes.
 A Kubernetes manifest to deploy the server with no addons used.
-See: https://kubernetes.io/docs/concepts/workloads/management/\
+See: https://kubernetes.io/docs/concepts/workloads/management/
-- playaudio.c - A component of the client code in C language.\
+- playaudio.c - A component of the client code in C language.
-- playaudio.h - A component of the client code in C language.\
+- playaudio.h - A component of the client code in C language.
-- server.c - Server code in C language.\
+- server.c - Server code in C language.
+- server-image.tar - A .tar version of the server Docker image.

 ## How to Run Server

-TODO
+Options, from lowest to highest level:
+- Build it from the source code yourself.
+The files' purposes are listed above.
+You can even use our Makefile.
+- Consume the Docker Image as a .tar file.
+- Consume the Docker Image yourself from Dockerhub.
+It's available at: hsherwin/cs469-server:latest
+- Download and apply k8s-manifest-no-helm.yaml to your own K8s cluster: kubectl apply -f k8s-manifest-no-helm.yaml
+- Download and install the Helm chart to your own K8s cluster: helm upgrade --install server-release ./server-helm-chart

 ## How to Run Client